 Finally, military members and veterans get some easing.
 The Department of Education says it "will allow months spent on active duty to count toward PSLF, even if the service member’s loans were on a deferment or forbearance rather than in active repayment."

-How to apply for loan forgiveness in 2021
+Students can apply for loan forgiveness in 2022 — here's how.

 People can apply for PSLF loan forgiveness via the Federal Student Aid website.
 Use the resources on the page to determine eligibility or go directly to the application.
 According to Federal Student Aid, PSLF loan forgiveness occurs "after you have made 120 qualifying monthly payments under a qualifying repayment plan while working full-time for a qualifying employer."

 People can apply for teacher loan forgiveness via the Federal Student Aid website.
-Use the resources on the page to determine eligibility or go directly to the applications.
+The provided resources will help individuals determine eligibility or go directly to the applications.
 According to Federal Student Aid, "You apply for teacher loan forgiveness by submitting a completed teacher loan forgiveness application to your loan servicer after you have completed the required five consecutive years of qualifying teaching."

-Because Biden pushed the loan forgiveness expansion measures through using emergency executive authority, there's a time limit for updated forgiveness applications: Oct.
+Because Biden pushed the loan forgiveness expansion measures by using emergency executive authority, there's a time limit for updated forgiveness applications: Oct.
 31, 2022.
-That's a little more than one year out.
+In five months, the new changes will come to an end.

 Some forgiveness adjustments will happen automatically, while others will need to be actively adjusted by the borrower.
 Debt-carrying alumni must certify their employment or apply for student loan forgiveness by the deadline.
-If you're not sure whether to take action, it's best to check with Federal Student Aid and your loan servicer.
+If you aren't sure whether to take action, it's best to check with Federal Student Aid and your loan servicer.
 Under the right circumstances, these changes could wipe out your student debt for good.